oclint/oclint-docs/customizing/reports.rst

 OCLint currently supports plain text report and HTML report.

 Report module will be extracted from core module to make it easier for developing custom report renderers.
-In addition, some report types are under development for largely used continuous integration system, and they are high priority tasks in the next release cycle (version 0.7).
+In addition, some report types are under development for largely used continuous integration system, and they are high priority tasks in the current release cycle.

 Report Options
 --------------